 One of the first things a technician will check is your system’s air filter.
 This simple component plays a huge role in both your system’s health and your home’s air quality by trapping dust, pollen, and other airborne particles.
 When a filter gets clogged with debris, it forces your heat pump to work much harder to circulate air, which wastes energy and puts extra strain on the motor.
 During your maintenance visit, the technician will inspect the filter and either clean it or replace it, ensuring airflow is strong and clean.

-Inspecting and Cleaning Coils
+Coil Inspection and Cleaning

 Your heat pump has two sets of coils that are essential for transferring heat: the indoor evaporator coil and the outdoor condenser coil.
 Over time, these coils collect dirt, dust, and grime, which acts like a blanket and makes it harder for them to absorb and release heat.
 A technician will carefully clean both sets of coils, removing any buildup.
 This single step can significantly improve your system’s efficiency and cooling capacity, helping it perform like new and lowering your energy consumption.

-Checking Refrigerant Levels
+Verifying Refrigerant Levels

 Refrigerant is the substance that flows through your heat pump’s coils to move heat between your home and the outdoors.
 For your system to operate efficiently, the refrigerant level, or “charge,” must be exact.
 If it’s too low, it usually indicates a leak, and your system won’t be able to heat or cool effectively.
 A technician will check the refrigerant levels to ensure they match the manufacturer’s specifications.
 If a leak is suspected, they can find and repair it before it causes serious damage to the compressor.